Fox’s new channel changes the climate for weather TV - The Boston Globe

 Advertisement

-At CNN, MSNBC and Fox News, average viewership for the first half of 2021 fell 38% from a year prior.
-The audience for The Weather Channel was up 7%.
+At CNN, MSNBC, and Fox News, average viewership for the first half of 2021 fell 38 percent from a year prior.
+The audience for The Weather Channel was up 7 percent.

 Advertisement